codex-academy/FindYourData/steps/ajax.md

 ## AJAX using jQuery

-JQuery makes it easier to use AJAX by abstracting away the details of XMLHttpRequest.
+jQuery makes it easier to use Ajax by abstracting away the details of [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).

-To make a HTTP GET Ajax call using jQuery:
+To make an HTTP GET Ajax call using jQuery:

 ```javascript
   jQuery.get('/url/to/call', function(result){